The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Hi, Rush.

-Uh, this is Sergeant Adam Walsh.
+This is Sergeant Adam Walsh.

-We can never do it, and we don't ever do it.
+We can never do it and we don't ever do it.

 And public affairs, the ones who actually write the press releases, they would never let us do that.

-They're always very careful to stay away from us because they know that those kinds of things will come out.
+They are always very careful to stay away from us because they know that those kinds of things will come out.

 So that's complete crap.

-All we're doing is conquering enemy propaganda, and make no mistakes.
+All we're doing is countering enemy propaganda.

 Yeah, it's called Al Jazeera.

-It's called CNN, it's called MSNBC, it's called it's called ABC, it's called any number of things.
+It's called any number of things.

 Well, exactly.

-But we're trying to counter propaganda, and we're also trying to spread news about the great things, the reconstruction and the humanitarian aid that we're doing over there.
+We're also trying to spread news about the great things, the Reconstruction and the humanitarian aid that we're doing over there.

-We're trying to spread that news to the Iraqis because it's something they're not going to get from the media over there, like you just said, and something that we're never they're not going to get from the U.S. media.
+We're trying to spread that news to the Iraqis because it's something they're not going to get from the media over there, like you just said, and something that they're not going to get from the U.S. media.

 So we're just trying to spread those stories.

-They're all completely the truth, and it's the it's a it's a great shame that the people of this country can't hear all the wonderful things that are happening over there, because there are a lot of great things happening.
+And it's a great shame that the people of this country can't hear all the wonderful things that are happening over there because there are a lot of great things happening.

 There really are.